Chapter Ninety Seven - Jeb

 “Yes, but does that mean you have to lick their boots and kiss their ring?”
 Rick asked with more than a little acid in his voice.
 “I say “NO” because they don’t own me and I’m not their slave.
 Not only that, respect goes both ways.
 My parents don’t respect me and my views and have tried to enforce their religious views by the use of violence.”

 “But that goes against everything Jesus taught,” Jeb said.
-“He said that the Law of Moses was fulfilled by Him and that old things were done away.
+“He said the Law of Moses was fulfilled by Him and that old things were done away.
 He gave us a higher law to live.
 The old law was an eye for eye and a tooth for a tooth.
 There were many offenses that require a punishment of death.
 Jesus replaced that with a law that said we should love one another and bear one another’s burdens.
 He taught us to guard our thoughts and not to commit sin in our hearts,” Jeb said.
-“I argued with Dad about it and used scriptures from the Bible and he still didn’t see that he was committing the greater sin.”
+“I argued with Dad about it and used scriptures from the Bible and he still doesn't see he is committing the greater sin.”

-“Yes, but Dad always said that getting angry when corrected was a sign of pride and that I needed to be more humble,” Jeb replied.
+“Yes, but Dad always said that getting angry when corrected was a sign of pride and I needed to be more humble,” Jeb replied.
 He thought for a moment and then said, “Maybe that is why my parents got angry with me.
 When I pointed out that they were in error, their pride wouldn’t let them admit that they were wrong.”

 “Maybe,” Rick said.
 “In any case, give them some time to think things over and maybe they will change their minds.”

-Cordell said, “My Mom says that we should always reach out to those we love and show them we still love them no matter what has happened or what has been said.
-She says that life is too short to hold grudges.”
+Cordell said, “My Mom says we should always reach out to those we love and show them we still love them no matter what has happened or what has been said.
+She says life is too short to hold grudges.”

 Rick said, “I agree with your mother but I haven’t been able to forgive my parents for trying to murder me and Glenn.
 I don’t want anything to do with them and I have no intentions of trying to reach out to them.”

-Jeb looked at Rick in shock, “What do mean tried to murder you?”
+Jeb looked at Rick in shock.
+“What do mean tried to murder you?”

 Rick said, “Let me tell you what my parents did along with the rest of my family.”
 Rick and I related the events that had occurred since we had become a couple.

-When we were finished, Jeb said incredulously, “How can good God-fearing people twist the teachings of the Lord so much to justify their actions?
+When we were finished, Jeb asked incredulously, “How can good God-fearing people twist the teachings of the Lord so much to justify their actions?
 How can they prefer to have their son murdered rather than love him and try to influence him to do good?”